NewPages Guide to

 Door is a Jar Magazine fiction, nonfiction, poetry, art, drama

-Driftwood Press is a literary organization that offers an editing service, online seminars, and publishes poetry chapbooks, novellas, graphic novels, and a biannual print and digital magazine.
-Inside the magazine, we feature fiction, poetry, comics, art, photography, interviews, and craft essays.
+Driftwood Press is a literary organization that offers an editing service, online seminars, and publishes poetry collections, novellas, graphic novels, and a biannual print and digital magazine.
+Inside the magazine, we feature fiction, poetry, comics, art, photography, and interviews.
 We pay for everything we publish.

 Dying Dahlia Review poetry